0

 • Women's pain is more likely to be described as emotional, exaggerated, or stress-related

-• Women are more likely to receive sedatives or antidepressants rather than adequate analgesia
+• Women are more likely to receive sedatives or antidepressants rather than appropriate pain care

-• Women often experience longer diagnostic delays, particularly for conditions like endometriosis, autoimmune pain syndromes, and chronic pelvic pain
+• Women often experience longer diagnostic delays, particularly for conditions like endometriosis, autoimmune pain experiences, and chronic pelvic pain

 This bias contributes to mistrust, delayed care, and poorer outcomes.